 - Business activity

-- Legal name of individual registrant
+- The legal name of the individual registrant

 - Business address